Saturday, August 28, 2010

 Nope.

+Excuse me?
 What.
 Do.
 You.
 Mean.
 You.
 Got.
-Nothin’.
+Nothin’?

-So here I am, technology-challenged and stuck in what I can only describe as Polaroid Purgatory.
-If someone were to ride a goat bareback through the garden while wearing my Sunday hat and singing Yankee Doodle Dandy, all I could do is tell you about it.
-Which, let's be honest, is so last century.
+So here I am—technology-challenged and trapped in what can only be described as Polaroid Purgatory.
+If someone were to ride a goat bareback through the garden wearing my Sunday hat and belting out “Yankee Doodle Dandy,” all I could do is try to remember it later.
+And given my memory, it might not even last past breakfast.

 And I’ll miss it.
-All of it.
+Every.
+Last.
+Bit.

 So until my camera returns, I’ll be documenting life the way our forefathers did—by shouting across the yard, "Hey!
 Remember this later in case I forget!"